planetarysoftware/TSC/Bootstrap-Policies/README.md

+The documents in this directory are meant to be used as templates to bootstrap the documents needed to start a new Planetary Software Top-Level Project (TLP) or Top-Level Working Group (TLWG).

+Please read the [Lifecycle Document][lifecycle] for more information.

-## Establishing a new Working Group
+## Establishing a new TLP or TLWG

+In general, your process will be as follows:

+	1. Have a great idea for a TLP or a TLWG
+	2. Find some like-minded individuals
+	3. Copy the relevant documents from this directory and modify as needed for your TLP or TLWG
+	4. Submit an application for your TLP or TLWG to enter TSC Incubation (this can be done in parallel with #3)
+	5. The TSC will work with you to get your application accepted into Incubation
+	6. The TSC will work with you to get your project or working group out of Incubation
+	7. Then your endeavor will be a Planetary Software Top-Level Project or a Planetary Software Top-Level Working Group, congrats!

-A Working Group is established by first defining a charter that can be ratified by the TC.
-A charter is a *statement of purpose*, a *list of responsibilities* and a *list of initial membership*.
+Whether you use these example documents or not, the most important thing for your nascent TLP or TLWG is to establish a charter.
+A charter is a *statement of purpose*, a *list of responsibilities*, and a *list of initial membership*.

-A Working Group needs 3 initial members.
+### Statement of Purpose

+What is the goal of your TLP or TLWG?

+### List of Responsibilities

+The list of responsibilities should be specific.
+Once established, these responsibilities should not change, and therefore should not be broad or subjective.

+If the responsibilities described in the draft charter are currently undertaken by another Planetary Software TLP or TLWG, then a discussion is required between the existing entity and your new proto-TLP or proto-TLWG.
+The result will either be that you will remove that responsibility from your list, or the existing entity will alter their charter to accomodate the change of responsibility.

+### List of Initial Membership

+Those like-minded individuals referenced in Item #2 above are referred to as the Tehcnical Committee (TC) for the TLP or TLWG.

+A TC should have at least 3 initial members to start the work and get the application submitted to the Planetary Software TSC, but it will need 5 members in order to graduate from Incubation.
 These should be individuals already undertaking the work described in the charter.

-The list of responsibilities should be specific.
-Once established, these responsibilities are no longer governed by the TC and therefore should not be broad or subjective.
-The only recourse the TC has over the Working Group is to revoke the entire charter and take on the work previously done by the Working Group themselves.

-If the responsibilities described in the charter are currently undertaken by another WG then the charter will additionally have to be ratified by that WG.

-You can submit the WG charter for ratification by sending a Pull Request that adds the charter to the Working-Groups.md document, which adds it to the list of current Working Groups.
-The WG is considered to be chartered once that PR lands.
-Once ratified the list of members should be maintained in the Working Group's README.
+Are you concerned about being able to get 5 people?
+If your application is accepted into Incubation, the Planetary Software TSC will help you find a strategy for growing your TC to the needed size.

+Can't find even 3 people to get things started?
+Don't hesitate to contact the TSC, or post an Issue on the TSC repo to start a dialogue about your great idea for a TLP or a TLWG.

 ### Base Policies for new Working Groups

+Once your TC ratifies a charter (whether you used the [Charter Template] in this directory or created your own), you could go straight to writing your application to the Planetary Software Organization.

+However, to get out of Incubation, you will also need to establish some other documents, like the ones in this directory, so you could also work on them now.

-Once the TC ratifies a charter, the WG inherits the policies established by the TC for governance, contribution, conduct and an MIT LICENSE.
-WGs are free to change these documents through their own governance process but should retain at least the spirit of the original versions.
-The template documents provided in this directory are provided to help bootstrap that process:
+As the templates indicate, your TLP or TLWG can just choose to directly inherit the policies of the Planetary Software TSC.
+Your TC is also free to change these documents through their own governance process, but should retain at least the spirit of the original versions.
+The template documents provided in this directory are provided to help bootstrap that process.

-* [Charter Template][]
-* [Governance Template][]
-* [Code of Conduct Template][]
-* [Moderation Policy Template][]

-[Charter Template]: Charter.md
-[Governance Template]: Governance.md
-[Code of Conduct Template]: Code-Of-Conduct.md
-[Moderation Policy Template]: Moderation-Policy.md
+## Applying to the Planetary Software Organization

+You can submit your TLP or TLWG application by following the directions for applying in the [Lifecycle Document][lifecycle].

+## Miscellaneous

+For software TLPs, we suggest adopting a [versioning policy](../Versioning.md).

+[lifecycle]: ../Lifecycle.md